DaniSald/programming-challenge-april21/app/README.md

 yarn start
 ```

 Just run `yarn start` on future starts.
-At this point you should be able to access the app [http://localhost:3000](http://localhost:3000).
+At this point you should be able to access the app at [http://localhost:3000](http://localhost:3000).

 ## Pages